-Please, never ever give uncooked grains to your cats.
+Never ever give uncooked grains to your cats.
 Raw rice is first off, not tasty and it is definitely not easy to digest which can lead to a bloated stomach and other digestive issues.

 If you have to give rice to these feline creatures, always cook it first and mix it into the food that your cat is already used to.
-Mix in small amounts is usually enough.
+Mixing in small amounts is usually enough.

 If you prepare your cat’s food by yourself, add 25 percent of rice to the meal (the other 75 percent is meat) and sprinkle a few vegetables into the dish.

 If you see a list of grains on the label such as rice, wheat or barley, the combination of these ingredients combined might make up more than 50 percent of the meal.
 Do look at the list of ingredients thoroughly.

 Buy Build Your Own Box (Gently Cooked Cat) from PetCubes.com

 Keep in mind that there are other factors that may affect your cat when feeding it rice.
 Just because one option suits one cat, does not mean that the same option suits all others.

 If your cat is overweight, it is not a good idea to feed it rice because of the high caloric content and high level of carbohydrates.
 Feeding excessive grains to your pet may affect its weight, and not in a good way!

 Just like a human, if you have an excess of carbs that is not used, it is highly recommended that you exercise and go for a more high protein, zero carb diet.
 The same can be said about your cats.